 But it makes sense and doesn’t need to be complicated if we stick to eating real whole food.

-Which carbohydrates do you think is better?
+Which carbohydrates do you think are better?

 Blueberries or table sugar?

 The answer is pretty straightforward, blueberries, oranges, kale, and quinoa are nutrient-dense healthy carbohydrates that in no way should be grouped with pasta, table sugar, pop, and cheerios that are full of empty calories.

 So don’t fear the word carbohydrate.
 It is the REFINED human-made processed carbohydrates that are not healthy.

 The crucial difference between bad vs good carbs

 A critical difference between a processed, refined carbohydrate versus a whole food carbohydrate is that the refined carbohydrate has had the fiber removed.
 When fiber is removed, it becomes a refined carbohydrate rapidly broken down into glucose and absorbed.
 The rapid absorption of glucose into the bloodstream leads to insulin spikes with increased glucose conversion into stored glycogen or fat to bring high blood glucose within normal range again.